lmcl-umd/websiteWork/content/doc/example/RA_info.md

 weight: 1
 ---

-We've complied lots of relevant information for research assistants in the lab into a syllabus for PSYC 479 / NEUR 379 / NEUR 479.
+We've complied some relevant information for research assistants in the lab into a syllabus for PSYC 479 / NEUR 379 / NEUR 479.
 This is, of course, highly relevant if you're enrolled in one of these courses, but most of this info applies also to RAs who are not working for course credit.
 Please take a look!

 **NEUR 379 / NEUR 479 / PSYC 479 –**
 \